johnsaquino/project-livewire/server/README.md

        ```

 3. **API Keys and Secrets:**
     - **Google Gemini API Key:**
        - Obtain an API key from [Google AI Studio](https://makersuite.google.com/app/apikey).
        - Securely store this key in Google Cloud Secret Manager as `GOOGLE_API_KEY` (recommended for production) or as an environment variable (for local development).
-   - **OpenWeather API Key (optional, for weather tools):**
-     - Sign up for an account at [OpenWeather](https://openweathermap.org/api) and get an API key.
-     - Store it in Secret Manager as `OPENWEATHER_API_KEY` or as an environment variable.

 4. **Service Account Setup:**
    - **For Cloud Run Deployment:**